 Your Mommy tells us that he loves taking care of you, tries never to miss meal times at night and plays with you all the time.

-She says that you are crazy about your Dadda and it is true, we can see that on all the pictures that Mommy sends to us so regularly, like this video that we received recently.
+She says that you are crazy about your Dadda and it is true, we can see that on all the pictures that Mommy sends to us so regularly.

 Dear Cutesicle, you are so lucky that you have so many people who love you so well.
 Most of all, you have a Dadda and a Mommy who will look after you, who will bring you up to be a happy and contented little girl, who will love you and teach you how to love in return.